priss-zilla/Projects-for-viewing/README.md

 `Python` · `JAX` · `NumPy` · `Neural Networks` · `Physics-Informed Machine Learning` · `ODE Solvers` · `Automatic Differentiation` · `Numerical Simulation`

-The work established the computational foundations for applying physics-informed machine learning to the rotor's coupled dynamics, including the JAX-based physical model, neural-network torque prediction, ODE integration, and physics-informed driving-force prediction - with the purpose to inform engineering decisions to produce the world's fastest spinning rotor.
+The work established the computational foundations for applying physics-informed machine learning to the rotor's coupled dynamics, including the JAX-based physical model, neural-network torque prediction, ODE integration, and physics-informed driving-force prediction - with the purpose of informing engineering decisions to produce the world's fastest spinning rotor.